vldF/libsl-extractor/readme.md

 by .lsl files written in [LibSL](https://github.com/vldf/libsl) (library specification language).

 ## Implementing the new stage
-Analyzing states are atomic steps of specification extracting.
-To implement new one, you must:
+Analyzing stages are atomic steps of specification extracting.
+To implement new one, you should:
-1. Create new gradle module (via the IDE or manually)
+1. Create new gradle submodule in module `stages` (via the IDE or manually)
 2. Add the next repositories to it:
     ```kotlin
         mavenLocal()